August 23, 2018

 eTraining is a form of eLearning but is naturally more focused on activity and process.
 While it cannot replicate the activities of experiential learning, it can define how to perform those activities.
-As such it’s a potentially very useful way to instruct employees on your organisation’s latest process, behavioural and operational requirements.
+As such it’s a potentially very useful way to instruct employees on your organization’s latest process, behavioral and operational requirements.

-eTraining means training using an electronic platform.
-Organisations can use it to impart important information to employees without assembling them at a central location at a set time.
-This saves considerable time, effort and organisational strife and ensures that an entire workforce can be kept up to date with the latest procedures and policies.
+eTraining or e-training means training with an electronic platform.
+Companies can use it to teach employees without assembling them in one location at the same time.
+This saves considerable time, effort, and organizational strife and ensures that an entire workforce can be kept up to date with the latest procedures and policies.

-Utilising eTraining means that you don’t need all of your employees in one place or even at the same time.
-Instead they can complete courseware from remote locations or simply at home.
+Utilizing e-Training means that you don’t need all of your employees in one place or even at the same time.
+Instead, they can complete courseware from remote locations or simply at home.
 In many cases, they needn’t be online together either although you could still schedule everyone to watch a broadcast at the same time before interacting with it.
 However, while live broadcasts can only be ‘aired’ once, on most occasions, eTraining lectures and lessons can be accessed at any time.

 It can still take a great deal of time to prepare an eTraining course – many weeks in many cases.
 While it’s possible to outsource this work, be aware that doing so tends to be expensive.
 Also note that large courses frequently need updating and if you’re outsourcing, that can get increasingly expensive.

 With the proliferation of technology, there are several eTraining methods that you can choose based on your resources.
 Let’s look into some examples that you can use to best suit your training strategy.